 Isn’t “doing” justice an action?
 An outside behavior?

 Yes, and no. Doing justice requires some understanding and internalization of what justice is.
 Anyone can tithe.
 That is an action that needs no connection whatsoever to an inner reality.
-Doing justice requires intimacy with the God of justice.
+Doing justice requires intimacy with the God of justice and with people.
+Justice is relational.

 When we think about justice in the modern west, we might think about crime and punishment.
 We have criminal codes that spell out the sentences, fines and penalties for failing to follow the law.

-Justice, in the biblical sense, is not an eye for an eye that can be exacted with little or no personal investment or inner connection with God.
+Justice, in the biblical sense, is not an eye for an eye that can be exacted with no personal investment or inner connection with God, or relationship with people.
 Jesus said,

-Jesus wasn’t substituting a new set of rules for old rules.
-He was challenging people to consider the reality beyond which the law is only a shadow.
+Jesus wasn’t substituting a new set of rules for an old set of rules.
+He was challenging people to consider the reality beyond the law; the law is only shadow of the real thing.
 (Col. 2:17; Heb.
 10:1)

 Jesus turned all the rules inward.
-It’s not enough to refrain from killing; if you harbor hatred in your heart toward people, you have committed murder.
-It’s not enough to refrain from committing the act of adultery; if you have lusted after a woman, you have committed adultery in your heart.
+It’s not enough to refrain from killing; if you harbor hatred in your heart toward people, you commit murder.
+It’s not enough to refrain from committing the act of adultery; if you lust after a woman, you commit adultery in your heart.

 While we tend to focus on the outward actions of others, we don’t know what is going on inside another person’s heart.
 But God does.
 When the Pharisees criticized Jesus for hanging out with tax collectors and prostitutes, they were judging by appearances.

 We also tend to focus on our own outward actions, conforming our own behavior to rules and expectations.
-That’s the easy part, and focusing only on outward actions completely misses the reality that God sees.
+That’s the easy part.
+Focusing only on outward actions, however, completely misses the reality that God sees.
 God sees our innermost being; He knows the thoughts and intents of our hearts; He knows the words we are about to speak before we even say them.

-We do no good cleaning the outside of the cup when the inside is a mess.
+It’s no good cleaning the outside of the cup when the inside remains dirty.
 At best, we might fool others, but we don’t fool God.
-We also might fool ourselves in the process into thinking we are ok, when we are not.
+We also might fool ourselves into thinking we are ok, when we are not, and that is a dangerous place to be.

 When Jesus gave up his life, he gave it freely for us so that we could have His life.
-When we accept the grace God gives us, we must let go of our striving to clean the outside of our cups.
+When we accept the grace God gives us, we must let go of our striving to clean the outside of our cups, while ignoring what is inside.
 God is looking for us to give Him access to the inside.

-When Jesus said, “Give as alms those things that are within”, I believe He was asking us to give ourselves to God – completely.
+When Jesus said, “Give as alms those things that are within”, I believe He was asking us to give ourselves to God – completely – inside and out.
 We do that but ceasing to focus on maintaining appearances.
 We do that by being authentic with God who already knows us better than we know ourselves.

 We don’t need to be authentic with each other so much as we need to be authentic with God.
 We can hide nothing from Him anyway.
 All we can do is throw ourselves completely and wholly on His mercy and allow Him to have His way in us.

 Jesus was not saying that the outside of the cup doesn’t need cleaning.
 He was saying that we have to start with the inside.
-What good is a cup that is clean on the outside if it is dirty on the inside?
+What good is a cup that is clean on the outside but is dirty on the inside?

 If we give as alms the things on the inside – if we give ourselves to God and to His purposes – the outside will take care of itself.
 If we truly give ourselves to God, God will do His work in us so that we change on the inside and eventually begin to reflect that change on the outside as God works in us.